Agnès Varda

 As always, choose your level of participation:

-Besides reading one of Murakami’s “Kafka on the Shore”, here are a few things to listen to, watch, practice, and/or read:
+Besides watching “Cleo from 5 to 7”, here are supplemental things to listen to, watch, and/or read: